List of Q Idioms:

 My twins couldn’t be more different: one is a gregarious cheerleader and the other is quiet as a mouse.

 - Whenever my five-year-old is quiet as a mouse I know he's doing something he shouldn't be doing.

 - She wanted to marry a man with quite a bit of money so she found someone who was 20 years older.

-- It’s cloudy here on weekends so we go skiing where there’s quite a bit of sunshine in the mountains.
+- It’s cloudy here on weekends so we go skiing up in the mountains where there’s quite a bit of sunshine above the clouds.

 Quite a few: many.